Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [x] Bias is the gap between your predicted value and the outcome.
 - [ ] Bias is when your data is wrong for differnet reasons.
 - [ ] Bias is when your values are always off by the same percentage.

+#### Q95.
+Which project might be best suited for supervised machine learning?

+- [ ] data scrubbing
+- [x] predicting a risk score
+- [ ] tax filing software
+- [ ] spreadsheet consolidation

+#### Q96.
+When is a decision tree most commonly used?

+- [ ] with big data products
+- [x] for supervised machine learning binary classification challenges
+- [ ] to find thd best data cluster
+- [ ] to determine "Q" in Q-learning reinforcement learning